warmstrongsr/warmstrongsr/README.md

 - ⚡ Fun fact: **I spent 12 years in the U.S. Army as a combat engineer.**

+- Quote of the year: “Most men lead lives of quiet desperation."
+Henry David Thoreau

 <h3 align="left">Connect with me:</h3>
 <p align="left">